Owner's Manuals for Firearms and Safes

 20. BE CERTAIN YOUR FIREARM IS UNLOADED BEFORE CLEANING.

-Because so many firearm accidents occur when a firearm is being cleaned, special and extreme care should be taken to be sure your firearm is unloaded before disassembly, cleaning and reassembly.
+Special and extreme care should be taken to be sure your firearm is unloaded before disassembly, cleaning and reassembly.
 Keep ammunition away from the cleaning location.
 Never test the mechanical function of any firearm with live ammunition.

 21. TEACH AND SUPERVISE FIREARMS SAFETY TO ALL MEMBERS OF YOUR FAMILY, ESPECIALLY TO CHILDREN AND NON-SHOOTERS.